Customer retention strategies during recession: 7 SaaS tips

 Suppose your customer is interested in a higher-tier product.
 Instead of offering a discount, offer one or two simple services for a trial period.
 If customers truly need the service to help their business, they’ll find the funds to pay for it.
 Alternatively, there is a higher chance for them to up their subscription when they can afford the higher price.

-5. Pausing Over Cancellation
+5. Pausing over cancellation

 No one in SaaS wants to hear the word cancellation, but customers might have to cut out your services if the economy takes a hit.
 If you cannot provide alternatives at a discount, offer a pause in their subscription instead of canceling it altogether.
 Customers are more likely to return to their service when they don’t have to repeat the entire onboarding or registration process.